nashville-software-school/aws-deployment-instructions/README.md

 eb deploy --staged
 ```

-Elastic Beanstalk only updates from the `HEAD` commit of the `main` Git branch.
-Deploying with the `--staged` flag pulls all the changes you have staged for
+Elastic Beanstalk only updates from the `HEAD` commit of the `main` or `master` Git branch.
+Deploying with the `--staged`
-pushing to your `main` branch.
-This way you can confirm that your application works before committing the changes to the `main` branch.
+flag pulls all the changes you have staged for pushing to your `main` branch.
+This way you can confirm that your application
+works before committing the changes to the `main` branch.

 ##### Congratulations!
 You have now deployed your React application with AWS Elastic Beanstalk.